Rochester Regional Health: History

 In February 2003, Rochester General Health System (then called ViaHealth) and Unity Health System opened merger discussions, but the discussions ended in April 2004, when Rochester General's board of directors voted unanimously to reject the merger.
 The disagreement was partly due to the differences in ViaHealth wanting to merge its medical and dental staff, and Unity Health System the opposite.
 Merger discussions began again in April 2013, in response to incentives built by the Federal Affordable Care Act, but also New York State regulations and increasing pressure for better outcomes and lower costs from business and commercial insurers.

 In July 2014, Rochester General Health System and Unity Health System merged.
 The new system was referred to as "RU system" or "Newco" for a short time until the new board of directors selected the name Rochester Regional Health System.

 In January 2015, United Memorial Medical Center joined the system.
 Clifton Springs Hospital & Clinic joined the system in April 2015.
 The hospitals joined due to the difficulty for small-town rural health clinics to be financially viable and to attract and retain adequate medical staff.

 In May 2015, the system shortened its name to Rochester Regional Health, after realizing that the original logo and name were difficult to read and wasn't reflective of their overall brand.

 In October 2020, Rochester Regional Health opened the Sands-Constellation Center for Critical Care on the Rochester General Hospital campus.
 The new 312,000 square foot facility was built to help deliver better care to an aging population in the region, as well as future generations to come.
 The new facility includes a new surgical care center with operating rooms, women's health and a newborn care suites, and 108 acuity-adaptable private patient rooms.
 Due to the facilities design, it allowed Rochester Regional to better manage the COVID-19 pandemic fall and winter surges and influx of patients needing critical care.

 In January 2021, Rochester Regional Health acquired St. Lawrence Health System, a three-hospital system in Potsdam, N.Y.
 The affiliation aims to strengthen the care that is delivered in the North Country communities served by St. Lawrence Health System.

-As labor shortages and inflation drive up expenses, Rochester Regional Health has been faced with the same issues that health systems across the nation are faced with from the COVID-19 pandemic.
-As a result, the nurses at Rochester General Hospital voted to unionize in July of 2022, hoping for better pay, staffing, and consistent retention.
+As a result of the COVID-19 pandemic impact on labor shortages and inflation, the nurses at Rochester General Hospital voted to unionize in July 2022, hoping for better pay, staffing, and consistent retention.

 Hospitals & Facilities

+Rochester Regional Health operates 9 hospitals across Western New York and Northern New York, and over 500 ambulatory facilities across these regions.